Artificial Intelligence and Human Writing and Thinking

 A student that does all the right things will expend effort and time to arrive at a result, the final paper.
 Throughout the process the student will experience some frustration, some exasperation, and spend many hours working on the task.

 There may occasionally be a student that looks for short cuts.
 They could do any number of things that have traditionally been available for students (and which violate school rules and other rules), including copying, having someone else write the paper, buying or obtaining another paper from elsewhere.
-But now Chat GPT (and other similar tools) provide another shortcut.
+But now Chat GPT (and other similar tools) provide a shortcut.

 The main problem with any of these shortcuts is the student will not have put in the effort, and will not learn.
 The student will not have improved their abilities, and will not gain any confidence in their skills.
 They may even think of themselves as someone that is not good at doing their own research and writing, that they need to rely on someone else -- or some other tool -- to perform the task.
 And they will not be able to judge whether that task they outsourced (to a tool or another person) was done well or poorly.